komikku-app/komikku-extensions/CONTRIBUTING.md

 1. Generate the sources
     - **Method 1:** run `./gradlew multisrc:generateExtensions` from a terminal window to generate all sources.
-    - **Method 2:** Directly run `Generator.GeneratorMain.main` by pressing the play button in front of the method shown inside Android Studio to generate all sources.
+    - **Method 2:** Directly run `Generator.GeneratorMain.main` by pressing the play button in front of the method shown inside Android Studio's Code Editor to generate all sources.
-    - **Method 3:** Directly run `<themepkg>.<ThemeName>Generator.main` by pressing the play button in front of the method shown inside Android Studio to generate sources from the said theme.
+    - **Method 3:** Directly run `<themepkg>.<ThemeName>Generator.main` by pressing the play button in front of the method shown inside Android Studio's Code Editor to generate sources from the said theme.
 2. Sync gradle to import the new generated sources inside `generated-src`
     - **Method 1:** Android Studio might prompt to sync the gradle.
 Click on `Sync Now`.
     - **Method 2:** Manually re-sync by opening `File` -> `Sync Project with Gradle Files` or by pressing `Alt+f` then `g`.